Topological insulators and K-theory: Analytical index

 \end{lemma}

-In spin geometry, the Dirac operator is decomposed as $D = $, where $D_+$ (resp. $D_-$) corresponds to the eigenvalue $+1$ (resp. $-1$) of the grading operator.
-Based on the its eigenvalue equation \eqref{EigEq}, the effective Hamiltonian $\tilde{H}$ plays a similar role as the $\mathbb{Z}_2$-graded Dirac operator $D$.
-As a result, $H$ (resp. $\Theta H \Theta^*$) is compared to $D_+$ (resp. $D_-$), which switches the chiral states in a Kramers pair, i.e.,
+In spin geometry, the Dirac operator acting on a Dirac spinor (with two components) is always decomposed as $D = $, where $D_+$ (resp. $D_-$) corresponds to the eigenvalue $+1$ (resp. $-1$) of the grading operator.
+In addition, $D_\pm: \mathcal{H}_\pm \rightarrow \mathcal{H}_\mp$ interchanges the Hilbert space of spinors with opposite spins.
+Similarly, $\tilde{H}$ is constructed off-diagonally since a topological insulator is a fermionic chiral system and time reversal symmetry changes chirality.
+Based on the eigenvalue equation \eqref{EigEq}, the effective Hamiltonian $\tilde{H}$ plays a similar role as the $\mathbb{Z}_2$-graded Dirac operator $D$.
+In this analogy, $H$ (resp. $\Theta H \Theta^*$) is compared to $D_+$ (resp. $D_- = D_+^*$), and the real structure is defined by $\Theta$ instead of the $*$-operation.
+Notice that the chirality of a pair of chiral states is switched after applying $\tilde{H}$ (indeed $\Theta$).
+We have to point out the big difference between the $\mathbb{Z}_2$-graded Dirac operator $D$ and $\tilde{H}$ is that $D$ is a self-adjoint operator but $\tilde{H}$ can be approximated by a skew-adjoint operator via localization.